Vaei/SimpleLocomotion/README.md

 > <br>Demonstrates best practices for building the foundation side of locomotion systems

 > [!CAUTION]
-> While fully functional and usable, in the future this plugin will re-release condensing all version history
+> While fully functional and usable, in the future this plugin will re-release condensing all version history and likely experience a breaking refactor
 > <br>Compatibility with older versions is not guaranteed beyond that point
 > <br>This is still a beta version and undergoing constant iteration